 - Watch shoppers as they approach their cars fumbling for their keys.
 They will turn their backs and attention completely away from those nearby to load their shopping bags into the car and get children and infants installed inside the vehicle.

 - Most shopping center violent crimes occur precisely at this point.

 - The most common violent crimes are purse-snatch and strong-arm robbery.
 Less common but potentially more serious are the crimes of carjacking and abduction.

 Family Security Shopping: Awareness is Important

 To protect your family in this setting the best defense is awareness.
-Awareness will allow you anticipate the potential danger and plan ahead for the next time you go to a shopping center.
+Awareness will allow you to anticipate the potential danger and plan ahead for the next time you go to a shopping center.